If you like the flavor of anise, treat yourself to this easy biscotti!

 - Preheat the oven to 375°.

-- Spread butter on the bottom and half-way up the sides of a 9×5-inch loaf pan.
-(Use real butter rather than a butter spray.)
+- Spray a 9×5-inch loaf pan on the bottom and halfway up the sides.
+Spread butter on the bottom and half-way up the sides of a 9×5-inch loaf pan.

 - With a mixer on medium speed, beat together the eggs and the sugar.

 - Mix in anise seeds and the flour.
 The batter will be stiff.

 - Spread the batter into the prepared loaf pan.

 - Bake at 375° for 25-30 minutes or until the edges are a light brown.

 - With a knife loosen edges of the loaf and immediately invert the loaf onto a wire rack.